Pozitivna geografija: "Marlena"

 "At the time I loved Lou Reed, and that sort of rock, and 'Marlena' sounded good with Marlene Dietrich.
-So, since we already had 'Berlin', let's also have Marlena."
+So, since we already had a 'Berlin', let's also have a 'Marlena'."

 "Kosooka"

 "Exotic.
 We wanted to have that to.
 It's the only song I'm not satisfied with.
 Back then, I thought I was so smart, so I thought you could make a song with only one chord, E sharp.
-[Kornelije] Bata [Kovač] asked me 'Can't we use couple more chords', and I was like 'No, no, no!
+[Kornelije Kovač] asked me 'Can't we use couple more chords', and I was like 'No, no, no!
 This is great, we're gonna do something completely minimalistic'."

 "Tamara"

 "'Tamara' had been written way before I would eventually visit Russia.
 I made a lot of [geographical] mistakes in the lyrics.
 Neva and Hermitage are in Leningrad, and Bolshoi Theatre is in Moscow.
 Tamara couldn't possibly live in both Leningrad and Moscow.
 The Russians didn't complain, though, they thought it was cute.
 Spira thought we could find a [local] chick to say something, anything, in Russian.
 But we couldn't find one with a good enough accent. [...]
 Spira then remembered that river level reports on [Serbian] radio are read out in Russian (among other languages), every day.
 So we recorded the radio announcer chick reading a water level report!
-So in 'Tamara' you can hear that 'the Danube is this high at Bezdan, and that high at some other spot'."
+So in 'Tamara' you can hear that 'the Danube is this high in Bezdan, and that high in some other place'."

 "Pustite me, druže"

 "The oldest song on the album.
 I did it while the rest of the guys from [Riblja] Čorba were in the army.
-I didn't know what to do with myself, however, I had a sideband, Frka, with [Miroslav Cvetković] Cvele.
+I didn't know what to do with myself, however, I had a sideband, Frka, with [Miroslav Cvetković].
 We were given some time at Enco Lesić's [Druga Maca studio], so we recorded the song, and it even ended up being played on the Rokenroler show.
 I also heard that it was considered for inclusion on Paket aranžman—and I don't know who ultimately made those sorts of decisions—but apparently me being a guitarist in [a popular and nationally-known] Riblja Čorba prevailed [as they decided to go with unknown Belgrade acts].
 [The song itself] is about an everyday experience of a long-haired teenager in Belgrade."

 "Papaline"

 "I didn't know Suzana Petričević before that.
 Spira said that he had a friend who can sing.
 The song was a joke [...]
-'Papaline' were funny to people from Belgrade as well as to people from Zagreb. [...]
+'Papaline' (sprats) were funny to people from Belgrade as well as to people from Zagreb. [...]
 The idea of the song was that all love songs are 'slimy and disgusting', so I thought about what could be small and slimy."